We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 If you are concerned for your safety and are adamant that you are being stalked by a colleague, it’s vital that you speak with HR immediately.
 Speaking to someone about the situation you’re in and sharing your thoughts and feelings can put your mind at ease, especially when telling someone who you trust.

-If you believe you have a stalker in the workplace, being around them on a day to day basis can be incredibly challenging.
+If you believe you have a stalker in the workplace, being around them on a day-to-day basis can be incredibly challenging.
 If you don’t have to communicate with them, try and avoid as much contact and interaction as possible.
-The more conversation you have with a stalker, the more fixated they may become, which can make you feel more tense and anxious.
+The more conversations you have with a stalker, the more fixated they may become, which can make you feel more tense and anxious.
 Some stalkers may try their hardest to get your attention, so try your best to stay focused on your work.

 Do Your Research